-Continuous suspended sediment concentrations are calculated from composited field turbidity/SSC relationships using R software packages developed by Jack Lewis.
-All discrete SSC measurements (i.e. pumped samples, ISO samples, and grab samples) are combined for this analysis.
+Continuous suspended sediment concentrations are calculated from composited field turbidity/SSC relationships using R software packages developed by Jack Lewis, retired Statistical Hydrologist from the USDA Forest Service Pacific Southwest Research Station.
+All discrete SSC measurements (i.e. pumped samples, isokinetic samples, and grab samples) are combined for this analysis.
 See Figure 5 for a graphical example.
 For some monitoring sites, SSC is modeled after combining all turbidity/SSC pairs throughout the water year.
 This is done in cases where there is not much inter-storm variability between turbidity and SSC relationships.
 When there is such inter-storm variability, SSC is modeled on a storm event basis.
 These decisions are described in individual data files and are made on a site-by-site basis depending on the trends observed in the data.
 Sediment mass is calculated for each 15-minute interval using the appropriate 15-minute discharge.
 Total annual suspended sediment yield is then derived by accumulating the sediment mass throughout the measurement record.
-Sediment loads reported here are computed for generally the same interval for all stations and start/end dates are include for each calculation.

-Additional details regarding HRC's methods for site installation, equipment, field measurements of sediment and streamflow, and sediment laboratory processing are provided as Standard Watershed Operating Protocols (SOPs) listed in Table 2.
+Sediment loads reported here are computed for generally the same interval for all stations and start/end dates are included for each calculation.
+Additional details regarding HRC's methods for site installation, equipment, field measurements of sediment and streamflow, and sediment laboratory processing are provided as Standard Operating Protocols (SOPs) listed in Table 2.